 The Anahita Speaker Series, an initiative by Carnegie India and the Vedica Scholars Programme for Women, is a monthly women’s speaker series that aims to highlight the experiences and achievements of women professionals who are giants in their fields.

-In the fourth edition of the Anahita Speaker Series, Snigdha Poonam, a national affairs writer with the Hindustan Times, will explore the rise of “fake news” in India.
-The discussion will be moderated by Upasana Sharma, a research intern at Carnegie India.
+In the fourth edition of the Anahita Speaker Series, Snigdha Poonam, a national affairs writer with the Hindustan Times, explored the rise of “fake news” in India.
+The discussion was moderated by Upasana Sharma, a research assistant at Carnegie India.

 - Intermediary to Translator: Participants noted that the current era of social media allows audiences to receive their news straight from the source in the form of posts, which has led to a revolution in reporting.
 They observed that this new “transparency” has been a highly disruptive phenomenon that has transformed the media from being the intermediary spokesperson to the translator of social media posts.
 Consequently, many social media platforms that lack any screening process have suddenly gained legitimacy as alternatives to traditionally reported news.

 - Stratified Organization of Fake News: Participants agreed that fake news is no longer being considered a rare or isolated phenomenon, but appears to be organized and shrewdly disseminated to a target population.
 They noted the high possibility of these organized bodies coming into existence with the help of political influence.
 In particular, the participants pointed to the high quality and seemingly professional nature of doctored videos and written material, and the purposeful nature of the dissemination of this fake news.
 They noted that, while some newspapers have taken the initiative of reporting fake news regularly, these efforts have not yet made much more than a dent in reversing the effects of fake news.
 Despite this, participants noted that there is much more awareness and coverage on the subject today than ever before.